 We are hiring!!!

-Our team is looking for student interns/engineers/research assistants of different levels at AIR!
-If you are interested in the research directions of offline reinforcement learning or urban computing/data-driven transportation modeling, please feel free to send me an e-mail at email@example.com!
+Our team is looking for student interns/research associates/postdocs of different levels at AIR!
+If you are interested in the research directions of offline reinforcement learning or decision-making in autonomous driving, please feel free to send me an e-mail at email@example.com!

 Recent News and Activities